Syllabus - Computer Sciences 307 -Foundations of Computer Science

 Understand the difference between cheating and collaboration.
 Collaboration is allowed, cheating will lead to failure in the course.

 Examples of cheating are many, but include accessing another student's account, looking at someone else's solution code, copying or downloading someone else's solution code, or allowing others to copy of access your solution code.
-This means you should not look on the internet for code to solve your problems.
+This means you shall not look on the internet for code to solve your problems.

 Examples of allowable collaboration include discussions and debate of general concepts and solution strategies and help with syntax errors.